pkshimizu/co/README.md

-# do : Command Runner
+# co : Command Runner

 ## Features
 - Can define short commands
-- Can define commands in the current directory, parent directory, DO_HOME, or user home directory
+- Can define commands in the current directory, parent directory, CO_HOME, or user home directory
 - Can specify the working directory for each command
 - Lightweight execution
 - Can display command descriptions